patorjk/figlet.js/README.md

 The font options object has 3 parameters which you can set:

-* **font** - A string indicating the name of the font.
-* **horizontalLayout** - One of the following strings: "default", "full", "fitted", "controlled smushing", "universal smushing"
-* **verticalLayout** - One of the following strings: "default", "full", "fitted", "controlled smushing", "universal smushing"
+##### font
+Type: `String`
+Default value: `'Standard'`

+A string value that indicates the FIGlet font to use.

+##### horizontalLayout
+Type: `String`
+Default value: `'default'`

+A string value that indicates the horizontal layout to use.
+FIGlet fonts have 5 possible values for this: "default", full", "fitted", "controlled smushing", and "universal smushing". "default" does the kerning the way the font designer intended, "full" uses full letter spacing, "fitted" moves the letters together until they almost touch, and "controlled smushing" and "universal smushing" are common FIGlet kerning setups.

+##### verticalLayout
+Type: `String`
+Default value: `'default'`

+A string value that indicates the vertical layout to use.
+FIGlet fonts have 5 possible values for this: "default", full", "fitted", "controlled smushing", and "universal smushing". "default" does the kerning the way the font designer intended, "full" uses full letter spacing, "fitted" moves the letters together until they almost touch, and "controlled smushing" and "universal smushing" are common FIGlet kerning setups.

+#### kerning

 The layout options allow you to override a font's default "kerning".
 Below you can see how this effects the text.
 The string "Kerning" was printed using the "Standard" font with horiontal layouts of "default", "fitted" and then "full".